 In your quest for financial wellness, you have probably heard countless times the importance of investing as part of a well-rounded financial plan.
 While this is true, most articles don’t tell you how to invest wisely, what role investments play in your wealth-building journey or even what the Market can tell you.

 We understand that you want to invest in a way that’s aligned with your goals and values.
 But you can’t do that without a clear understanding of what the financial market is, how it operates, and strategies to approach it.
-In this four-part series, each piece will provide a more holistic understanding of investing and how it works with your financial plan.
+In this three-part series, each piece will provide a more holistic understanding of investing and how it works with your financial plan.

 Today, we’ll be defining and demystifying the market to give you a more comprehensive view of how investing works.